By Chris Lee, Executive Vice President, Chief Financial Officer, Gate City Bank

 A good place to start with your business account selection process is finding the right financial institution for you.
 It could be the same organization where you already do your personal banking, or a bank that offers more options and personalized add-ons.

-Be sure to set up an appointment with a relationship banker to discuss your specific business model and what you’ll be using the account for.
+Be sure to set up an appointment with a treasury management consultant to discuss your specific business model and what you’ll be using the account for.
 This is key to identifying which documents you’ll need to open a business account, and it will assist you in choosing the best account options for your unique business needs.
 At Gate City Bank, we feature various business options aimed at getting you connected with the right account – and our service is aimed at keeping you there.

 During your meeting with a business banker, don’t forget to discuss the features, fees and costs of different accounts.
 These can include: